mirfan899/sppas/Packager/doc/02_annotations/24_tokenization.md

 4. ortho
 5. toe

-The first tier that matches is used (case in-sensitive search).
+The first tier that matches is used (case insensitive search).

-By default, it produces a file including only one tier with the tokens.
+By default, Tokenization produces a file including only one tier with the tokens.
 In case of an Enriched Orthographic Transcription, to get both faked and standard tokenized tiers, check the corresponding option.
+Then, 2 tiers will be created:

 - Tokens-std: the text normalization of the standard transcription,
 - Tokens-faked: the text normalization of the faked transcription.